-i) Examples of other substantial Faith Integration Portfolio Artifacts may include, but are not limited to: literature reviews, published articles, chapters in books, and artistic works; faith integration coursework and continuing education completed; faith integration seminar participation and reflections; participation in Faculty Learning Communities (FLC) with role related outcomes; development of social media in a way that reflects one's disciplinary scholarship standards; innovative faith integration grant funded projects; peer reviewer for faith-based scholarship; scholarly conference presentations; faith integration related dramatic arts and music productions; and other forms of activities consistent with scholarly faith integration at an associate professor level related to the faculty member's profession/discipline and role(s) at APU.
+i.
+Examples of other substantial Faith Integration Portfolio Artifacts may include, but are not limited to: literature reviews, published articles, chapters in books, and artistic works; scholarly faith integration coursework; robust reflections on relevant continuing education programs; faith integration seminars; Faculty Learning Communities (FLC) with role related outcomes; faith integrated social that reflects one's disciplinary scholarship standards; innovative faith integration grant funded projects; reflections on work as a peer reviewer for faith-based academic journals; scholarly conference presentations; faith integration related dramatic arts and music compositions/productions; and other forms of activities consistent with scholarly faith integration at an associate professor level related to the faculty member's profession/discipline and role(s) at APU.
+Not all items listed above will be recognized as scholarship within certain disciplines/professions.